keodai/cs310-project/README.md

 `<path_to_project>` should be replaced by the actual directory of the project code.
 This script performs feature extraction from the audio directory defined in **paths.py**, creating a `Song` object containing all the extracted data for each track, and trains the machine learning models using the data extracted from the training dataset.
 The song data and models are then saved to disk for later use.

 Extracted song data and trained machine learning models are included on the provided USB, using the FMA dataset with restricted genres.
 However, the song data will still refer to the old file path unless re-trained, which will cause song previews to be unavailable.
 This subset of the FMA dataset is also included on the USB, although only in MP3 format due to the file size when converted WAV.
 This allows for retraining using the same dataset, although conversion and feature extraction will also have to be repeated to create the WAV files and update the file paths for song previews.
+Depending on the size of the dataset, feature extraction and model training may take a number of hours to complete.

 The server can be started, including the loading of the required data files, by running **server.py**, e.g.: